gwashington17760704/like-butta-smarty-us-address-autocomplete/README.md

 </html>
 ```

-Then all you need to do to get up and running is place this code just before your closing `</body>` tag:
+...then all you need to get up and running is to place the JavaScript code below just before your closing `</body>` tag:

 ```javascript
 <script src="https://cdn.jsdelivr.net/gh/gwashington17760704/smarty-us-address-autocomplete/src/smarty-us-address-autocomplete.js"></script>